 CrossFit Training works for all fitness levels and abilities.
 Don't imagine it's not for you, and don't miss the opportunity to give it a try!
 The exercises you will learn include some of the most fundamental and important movements of the human body.

 One of the main draws of CF is the atmosphere of friendly encouragement.
 Newbies immediately feel part of the family.
-CrossFit HQ claims that its affiliate membership is doubling every year at the current growth rate so it appears to be here to stay.
-It works.
-Here's why you should CrossFit (yes, we treat the word as a verb and a noun).
+CrossFit HQ claims that its CrossFit gym affiliate membership is doubling every year at the current growth rate so it appears to be here to stay.
+It works and you can see for yourself at any of the thousands of CrossFit boxes around the world.

-While CrossFit doesn’t claim any new techniques, doesn’t introduce new weightlifting routines, and isn’t a brand new way of thinking, it does lay out a framework for power and strength movements.
+CrossFit claims no new techniques, doesn’t introduce new weightlifting routines, and isn’t a brand new way of thinking.
+But it does lay out a framework for power and strength movements.
 These functional movements help to condition us for sport and everyday life.
 And they also help us reach out health and fitness goals faster.